-Sharding is a method of partitioning data to distribute the computational and storage workload, which helps in achieving hyperscale computing.
+A globally distributed database is a method of partitioning data to distribute the computational and storage workload, which helps in achieving hyperscale computing.

 Hyperscale computing is a computing architecture that can scale up or down quickly to meet increased demand on the system.
 This architecture innovation was originally driven by internet giants that run distributed sites and has been adopted by large-scale cloud providers.